 For over 40 years, these 4.5 acres on North C Street have been a sacred place for humanity and dignity to be recognized and restored.
 By moving toward our guests, regardless of circumstance, we build a kinship with them.
 We learn their favorite foods, the song that will make their head bop no matter the situation, how they like their coffee, and we learn their names.
 There is a sacred, love-rooted power in being known, and at Loaves & Fishes, we are lucky to know and love so many of our unhoused neighbors and guests.

+In a world that often dehumanizes our guests, a simple greeting can restore a sense of identity and belonging, building trust and creating a foundation for deeper relationships.
 By embracing each guest with kindness and familiarity, we foster an environment where they feel safe enough to seek help, share their struggles, and take steps toward healing.
-This Big Day of Giving, we celebrate the sacred power of being known and recognized by name.
-Join us as we share names and stories and remember the humanity in each guest we serve.
+This Big Day of Giving, we celebrate the sacred power of belonging in a social climate that actively attempts to erase people.
+Join us as we share powerful stories of community care in action!